 Arnold 'Nöldi' Forrer: "I miss wrestling for 2.3 seconds at the festival"

-Forrer is also glad to have caught the right moment for his retirement.
+Forrer is also happy to have found the right moment to retire.
 "I had spoken to many former wrestlers and practically everyone regretted retiring too early."
 Forrer didn't want that.
 That's why he decided to crack the 150 crown mark.

 When he goes to a wrestling festival now, he only thinks about standing in the sawdust for a very short time.
 "I somehow miss 2.3 seconds and in the evening I think: 'It doesn't hurt me, oh that's nice'," laughs Forrer.
 He still feels the thrill as a spectator, but the tension from before is gone.
 "I'm glad I don't have to have that anymore."